fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/README.md

  *Video demonstration of a wooden Humphrey at Fellesverkstedet, Oslo Norway*

 ## Humphrey made with aluminium gantry and axis
+Takes 1,5-2 weeks to make.
+Quite sturdy if tuned well.

   ![Humphrey v5](img/humphrey5-at-kuben-cropped.jpg)